 The Council shall meet at such times as prescribed by ordinance or resolution, except that it shall meet regularly not less than twice per month.
 The Mayor, or any two (2) members of the Council may call special meetings of the Council, posted in accordance with the Michigan Open Meetings Act, and written notice is given to each member, and to the Mayor and Deputy Mayor, served personally, electronically, or left at the individual place of residence at least eighteen (18) hours prior to the meeting time.
 However, any special meeting at which all members of the Council are present or have given written consent shall be a legal meeting for all purposes set forth in the notice.
+All Council meetings shall be held in compliance with the Open Meetings Act, MCL 15.261 et seq., as amended.
+The Council shall meet at such times as prescribed by ordinance or resolution, except that it shall meet regularly not less than twice per month.
+The Mayor, or any two (2) members of the Council may call special meetings of the Council, with written notice to each member, and to the Mayor and Deputy Mayor, served personally, electronically, or left at the individual place of residence at least eighteen (18) hours prior to the meeting time.
+However, any special meeting at which all members of the Council are present or have given prior written waiver of the notification requirement, shall be a legal meeting for all purposes set forth in the notice.

-3.106 Public Access: Rules
+3.106 Public Access; Rules